LivelyKernel/LivelyKernel/README.md

 For general information about the Lively Kernel, see http://lively-kernel.org/.

+## This Repository

-This repository is a fork of the Lively Kernel Webwerkstatt wiki at HPI (http://www.lively-kernel.org/repository/webwerkstatt/).
-We want to use it in order to
+This repository is a fork of the Lively Kernel Webwerkstatt wiki at [HPI](http://www.lively-kernel.org/repository/webwerkstatt/).

-- modularize and reorganize the core code
-- implement a workflow that integrates the explorative and self-sustaining approach of Lively with the ability to provide maintainability and isolated feature development, i.e.
-    - fix bugs without keeping others from doing their work
-    - reuse modules from Lively for other projects
-    - be able to create stable milestones instead of rolling releases
-    - run Webwerkstatt against those artifacts
-- modernize Lively Kernel's infrastructure and explore new technology

-Changes in this repository are likely to be ported back to Webwerkstatt.

-To learn more about the motivation and long-term plan for this project see [the wiki](https://github.com/rksm/LivelyKernel/wiki/Lively-Kernel-and-Webwerkstatt).
+To learn more about the motivation and long-term vision for this repository see [the wiki](https://github.com/rksm/LivelyKernel/wiki/Repository-Purpose).

 ## Running Lively Kernel with node.js